jasmine-smith8/stem-project-walkthrough/user_stories/student/stories.md

 ### Database Layer
 #### Steps:
 **P1.1 Implement the create_fact function** in `database/create_fact.py`:
-   - Import the PostgresConnectionProvider from database/provider.py
-   - Import the Fact class from fact.py
    - Accept a fact_text parameter
    - Execute a SQL query to insert the new fact
-   - Use RETURNING clause to get the new fact's ID
    - Return a Fact object with the new fact data

 ---